amctagg1/eleventy-starter/README.md

 ## Netlify
 In Nelitfy, choose New Site From Git and link to the associated github repo.
 When you create a pull request in github, Netlify will auto-generate a deploy preview URL for testing.
-Now when you merger to master, a production deployment is kicked off automatically.
+When you merger to master, a production deployment is kicked off automatically.

 #### Netlify Config
 Netlify.toml